andrejewski/angle-input/README.md

 - `jQuery.angleInput($ || DOMNode, [options])`
 - `$($ || DOMNode).angleInput([options])`

 The differences are very subtle.
-The former is used when you want to access the AngleInput [g/s]etter for **one** specific element.
-The latter is used when you want to chain the creation of AngleInput for **one or more** elements **and continue the chain with the elements** using other jQuery functions.
+The former is used when you want to access the Angle Input [g/s]etter for **one** specific element.
+The latter is used when you want to chain the creation of Angle Input for **one or more** elements **and continue the chain with the elements** using other jQuery functions.

 ```js
 var xetter = $.angleInput($('.single-input-angle'), options)